Kingmaker Workflow Management

 • --analysis: The analysis to be used.
 The name corresponds to the analysis folder in the CROWN/analysis_configurations folder.

 • --config: The config file to be used.
-The config file contains the information about the samples, the input files, the output files, the friend trees, the branches to be read, etc. The config file is located in the CROWN/analysis_configurations/<analysis>/config folder.
+The config file contains the information about all producers, parameters and output branches that are needed to run the ntuple production of your analysis.
+The config file is located in the CROWN/analysis_configurations/<analysis>/ folder.

 • --sample-list: The sample list to be used.
 The sample list can be generated by the sample_manager and contains the information about the samples to be processed.
 The sample nicks can also be provided as a comma-separated list.

-• --scopes: The scopes to be used, provided as a comma-separated list.
+• --scopes: The scopes to be used, provided as a comma-separated list (default: mt,et).

-• --shifts: The shifts to be used, provided as a comma-separated list.
-If no shifts are provided, no shifts are applied.
+• --shifts: The shifts to be used, provided as a comma-separated list (default: None).
+If this parameter is not set, no shifts are applied.
 If All is provided, all shifts are applied, if None is provided, no shifts are applied.

 Warning